niko1499/Lidar_Utility/README.md

 roslaunch master_launcher master.launch subscriber:="your_topic"
 '''

-The master.launch will launch other launch files with the nameing convention node_name_slave.launch.
+The master.launch will launch other launch files with the naming convention node_name_slave.launch.

 The master_launcher node (lidarUtility.cpp) will search for expected PointCloud2 topic and automatically subscribe to the first one it finds.